lukashalim/Notes/Coursera Machine Learning.md

 No local minimum for least squared error on OLS, aside from the global minimum "Batch" gradient descent - "batch" means you use entire training set

-### Improving performance of machine learning algorthym
+### Improving performance of machine learning algorithm
 - Mulitiple possible avenues to try
  - increasing/decreasing smoothing parameter
  - find more training examples